datacarpentry/datacarpentry.github.io/pages/lessons.md

 ## Semester materials

 - [Biology semester long curriculum](#biology-semester-long-course)
-*We don't offer these as a course, but they are freely available for reuse and revision as people want to use them.*  For more information on these materials contact [team@carpentries.org](mailto:team@carpentries.org).
+*We don't offer these as a course, but they are freely available for reuse and revision.*  For more information on these materials, contact [team@carpentries.org](mailto:team@carpentries.org).

 <hr>

 ### <a id="ecology-workshop"></a> Ecology Curriculum

-This workshop uses a [tabular ecology dataset](https://github.com/datacarpentry/ecology-workshop/blob/master/data.md) from the [Portal Project Teaching Database](https://figshare.com/articles/Portal_Project_Teaching_Database/1314459) and teaches data cleaning, management, analysis and visualization. *There are no pre-requisites, and the materials assume no prior knowledge about the tools.* We use a single dataset throughout the workshop to model the data management and analysis workflow that a researcher would use.
+This workshop uses a [tabular ecology dataset](https://github.com/datacarpentry/ecology-workshop/blob/master/data.md) from the [Portal Project Teaching Database](https://figshare.com/articles/Portal_Project_Teaching_Database/1314459) and teaches data cleaning, management, analysis, and visualization. *There are no pre-requisites, and the materials assume no prior knowledge about the tools.* We use a single dataset throughout the workshop to model the data management and analysis workflow that a researcher would use.

 The Ecology workshop can be taught using R or Python as the base language.